Wek-mad/pihole-vietnam/README.md

 # pihole-vietnam
-content ad host in voetnam (not update 3/10/2023)
+content ad host in vietnam (not update 3/10/2023)